office design trends

 In our ongoing series on the four macro shifts reshaping the workplace, we’ve already explored Living on Screen and The AI Supercycle.
 Now, we turn our focus to another major transformation: the sustainability mindset.

-Terms like net zero, circular economy, and embodied carbon are becoming part of daily work for more employees than ever before.
-Companies are setting ambitious sustainability goals, and achieving them requires a shift in both skills and mindset across entire organizations.
+Terms like net zero, circular economy, and embodied carbon are becoming part of daily work for more employees than ever.
+Companies are setting ambitious sustainability goals, and reaching them requires a change in both mindset and skills across entire organizations.

 These goals are transforming work processes and workplace culture.
 To succeed, companies need workplaces that support collaboration and innovation, enabling employees to tackle these new challenges together.